lilpat0/ttsky-verilog-Custom_MCU8/docs/info.md

 ## How to test

-The CPU can be tested by connecting a UART interface to the programming input and sending 8-bit UART data using an 8-N-1 configuration.
+The CPU can be tested by connecting a UART interface to the programming input and sending 8-bit UART data using an 8-N-1 configuration (please clk at 60 mhz ~16.67ns).

 The programming protocol is: